mzmehmood1/mzmehmood1.github.io/index.md

 Welcome!

-I’m an applied microeconomist from the Business and Public Policy PhD program at the Haas School of Business, UC Berkeley.
-I hold a Masters in Public Policy from the Harvard Kennedy School, and a BSc. (honors) in Economics from the Lahore University of Management Sciences (Pakistan).
+I’m an applied microeconomist studing policy-focused topics in development economics and political economy as a Research Fellow at Princeton University.
+I hold a PhD in Business and Public Policy from Haas School of Business at University of California Berkeley, a Masters in Public Policy from the John F. Kennedy School of Government at Harvard University, and a BSc. (honors) in Economics from the Lahore University of Management Sciences (Pakistan).

-My research interests are in Development Economics and Political Economy.

 **I am on the 2024/2025 academic job market.**